 Hats – If you’re in an area with cold winters, you’ll want a hat to keep baby’s head warm.
 And for summer, a sun hat with a brim will help keep the sun out of baby’s eyes too.
 Hats are one of those things that really don’t wear out.
 So, buying used ones at rummage sales or consignment sales has worked well for me.

 Baby Bullet – Using some sort of food processor like a baby bullet can make DIY babyfood much easier, healthier, and cheaper than buying from the store.
-By giving your baby pureed veggies from the early on, you can help ensure you don’t later end up with a 3-year-old toddler who won’t eat vegetables.
+By giving your baby pureed vegetables from the early on, you can help ensure you don’t later end up with a 3-year-old toddler who won’t eat vegetables.

 Nursery Decor – Finally, most of us moms want a nursery that looks straight out of Pinterest.
 But the price tag to do that?
 Woah!

 Parents will often change nursery decor once baby is a toddler.
 They develop their own interests in movie characters, colors, or hobbies.
-This is the time to score adorable nursery gear for a low price.
+This is the time to score adorable nursery decor for a low price.

 Where To Find Used Baby Stuff